The Hurricane Heist: Critical response

+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Alonso Duralde of TheWrap criticized the film's direction, acting and overbearing musical score, saying, "Critics often lament that worthy films released early in the year are too often forgotten during awards season, so let's be very clear up front: For your Best of the Worst of 2018 consideration, in all categories, The Hurricane Heist."
 Andrew Barker, writing for Variety, gave the film an ironic recommendation, calling it the best worst movie of 2018 and saying: "All three of our heroes take time out in the middle of survival situations to discuss their undying love of football and the Second Amendment, but they also believe in climate change.
 If our divided country can't come together over a movie this wonderfully terrible, what hope do we really have?"

-There are some factual inconsistencies relating to the alleged location of the events in the film.
-Several scenes show mountains in the distance, but the entire Gulf Coast is completely flat.
-Also, the film claims to be in Gulfport, which exists in Mississippi, not Alabama.
-Hurricane Andrew in 1992 did not directly impact Alabama, rather it made landfall as a category 5 hurricane in Southern Florida and as a category 3 hurricane in Louisiana.
-The name "Tammy" also wasn't in the hurricane list of names for 2018, but can be found on the list for 2017 and 2023.